- Power and Control Wheels

 Rigid Gender Roles – Believes that women are possessions and that they should cater to and unquestioningly obey men.
 Often has uncompromising ideas about what women’s and men’s roles, rights, and “duties” are.

-Former Victim Of or Witness To Domestic Violence – Of batterers who are currently battering, 73% grew up in an abusive household or witnessed domestic violence as a child.
-This does not excuse his behavior.
-It gives him the responsibility to learn to do something different from what he learned.
+Witness Domestic Violence in Childhood – Of batterers who are currently battering, 73% grew up in an abusive household or witnessed domestic violence as a child.
+This does not excuse their behavior.
+It gives them responsibility to learn to do something different from what they learned.

-Insecurity and Low Self-Esteem – Has overwhelming feelings of inadequacy regarding several areas of his/her life.
+Insecurity and Low Self-Esteem – Has overwhelming feelings of inadequacy regarding several areas of their life.
 Batterers work hard to hide their feelings.
 As such, they often appear confident, charming, and in control.

 Lack of Intimacy – Typically thinks that sex = intimacy.
 Often does not show affection without sex.
 Batterers usually do not communicate about what would be equally pleasurable during sex.

 Dependency – Wants to be taken care of without asking for it directly or sharing.
 Batterers think it is others’ responsibility to make sure their needs are met and they are the victim if someone is not taking care of them.